ukaukaaaa/BeamDosePrediction/README.md

 ## News

-Our extended journal paper, "Beam-wise dose composition learning for head and neck cancer dose prediction in radiotherapy", has already been published on Medical Image Analysis, 2024.
+Our extended journal paper, **"Beam-wise dose composition learning for head and neck cancer dose prediction in radiotherapy"**, has already been published on **Medical Image Analysis**, 2024.
 More detailed Code has been released with this paper.

 [[`Paper`](https://www.sciencedirect.com/science/article/pii/S1361841523003055)] [[`Code`](https://github.com/TL9792/BDCLDosePrediction)] [[`BibTeX`](#citing)]